jamgold/jamgold-bootstrap3boilerplate/README.md

 ### No Iron Router

-If Iron:Router is not used, the system defaults to Template.dynamic via the Session variable _template_.
+If Iron:Router is not used, the system defaults to Template.dynamic via the Session variable _Bootstrap3boilerplateContent_.

 Include the Bootstrap3boilerplate template in your body tag